With an increase in Zoom fatigue, it’s easy to wonder, is this all there is?

 “The questions range from fun to serious.
-Usually, a leader uses team-building quizzes to identify their team’s conflict resolution abilities and interpersonal style,’’ he explains.
+Usually, a distributed team manager uses team-building quizzes to identify their team’s conflict resolution abilities and interpersonal style,’’ he explains.

 Here are some of the questions the team uses that you can use to help you get started:

 - Describe a teammate without revealing their name and let others guess.

 - Whose family dinner would you like to crash?

 And if you’re looking for the serious stuff, ask members about their goals, successes, and failures, such as:

 - Tell us about a time you failed.
 What lessons did you learn?